ramonpzg/rpg_content/docs/analytics/09_numerical_computing.md

 year_temp[(year_temp < 80) & (year_temp > 50)]
 ```

 Lastly, we could create a matrix resembling the days and months for the 360 (data points) days we have in our array.
-We could then use one of the many numpy aggregation functions to understand what happend in any given months.
+We could then use one of the many numpy aggregation functions to understand what happened in any given months.
 (We are simulation the weather in a year 😎.)

 First, let's reshape this array into a matrix with 30 rows to represent the days in a month and 12 columns to represent the months in a year.